 1. Get inside the customer’s mind

 Acknowledge the multi-directional customer journey, and read the data from engagement at different stages of this journey.
 It’s vital to understanding where you are succeeding and where you need more work when it comes to customer experience.

 Quoting Wizard of Ads author Roy H. Williams, dotmailer argues ‘the first step in exceeding your customer’s expectations is to know those expectations.’

 Once you have an initial understanding of your customers’ expectations, a great next step is to test your ideas.

 For business2community.com, this is an important tool for matching expectations with reality.
 They suggest ‘going beyond simple A/B testing and actually asking customers whether your messages resonate with them’.

 By asking for such detailed indicators of performance, it is possible to move beyond an ‘either/or’ attitude to idea selection and create a nuanced strategy that can deliver the desired result.

 business2community.com also suggests that knowing your competition is an important step to ensuring your customer experience stands out from the crowd.

 They argue; ‘you may not want to admit it, but your competition must be doing something right’.
-By going through their processes as a consumer, it is easier to build a coherent picture of what works for them - and areas where you could steal the upper ground.
+Go through their processes as a consumer.
+It is easier to build a coherent picture of what works for them.
+You’ll also find and areas where you could steal the upper ground.